arihantdaga/blockchain-basic-example-nodeJs/Readme.md

 # ExpressChain - NodeJs - Http - Implementation of basic Blockchain

-Expresschain is basic implentation of Blockchain for people who are struggling hard to understand What Blockchain is basically.
+Expresschain is basic implentation of Blockchain in NodeJs for people who are struggling hard to understand What Blockchain is basically.

 This Repository is inspired by this articly on hackernoon - https://hackernoon.com/learn-blockchains-by-building-one-117428612f46